Provisional enquiries (PE) are designed to avoid unnecessary GMC investigation.

 When cases meet these criteria they become provisional enquiries, and the GMC will make its enquiries within a short timescale.

-The GMC starts by identifying and assessing relevant information - which may include asking additional questions or seeking a clinical view before deciding whether it understands the seriousness of the concerns.
-It can then decide whether to close the case or send it through to the formal FTP investigation procedure.
+The GMC obtains relevant information - which may include obtaining medical records/local investigation reports or seeking a clinical view before deciding whether it understands the seriousness of the concerns.
+It can then decide whether to close the case or send it through to the FTP investigation procedure.

 If during provisional enquiry the GMC is satisfied that there is no concern about risk to patients and, where appropriate, a doctor has taken steps to avoid repetition of any mistake, a full GMC investigation is not usually needed.